Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **isSystemModule** - A boolean specifying whether the model describes a system module or not.
 Default value is `false`.
 * **amountOfExampleRows** - The amount of example rows to create for entities in this application.
 Default value is `0`.
 Note that if you activate the `categorisable` property for an entity the generated installer relies on that you did not remove the default categories of Zikula.
 * **generateAccountApi** - A boolean specifying whether account panel integration should be generated or not.
 Default value is `true`.
-* **generateSearchApi** - A boolean specifying whether search integration should be generated or not.
-Requires at least one string or text field in any entity.
-Default value is `true`.
-* **generateListBlock** - A boolean specifying whether a generic list block should be generated or not.
-Default value is `true`.
-* **generateDetailBlock** - A boolean specifying whether a generic detail view block should be generated or not.
-Requires at least one entity containing a display action.
-Default value is `true`.
-* **generateModerationBlock** - A boolean specifying whether a moderation block should be generated or not.
-Requires at least one entity with a workflow including approval.
-Default value is `true`.
-* **generateListContentType** - A boolean specifying whether a content type for collection lists should be generated or not.
-Default value is `true`.
-* **generateDetailContentType** - A boolean specifying whether a content type for single objects should be generated or not.
-Requires at least one entity containing a display action.
-Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
 Works only for entities containing either a [display action](#display-action) or at least one [upload field](#upload-field) supporting images.
 * **generateRssTemplates** - A boolean specifying whether RSS view templates should be generated or not.
 Default value is `true`.